 [Author note: I have invented very little, if anything, new concerning space colonies.
 Most information about them in Robot Dawn comes from the studies of Gerard K. O’Neill at Stanford University in the 1970s, although I have deviated from his concepts in significant ways.
 I attended Stanford University in 1968 and received my master’s degree in astronautical engineering from there in 1969, several years before O’Neill’s space colony study.]

 In the year 2070, several space colonies populate the Solar System.
-First of all, and although it isn’t actually a “space” colony, the lunar colony at the south pole of the Moon was the first constructed.
+First of all, and although it isn’t actually a “space” colony, the lunar colony at the south pole of the Moon — situated on the lip of the Shackleton crater — was the first constructed.
 It was designed and initial construction started in the 2020s but wasn’t completed until the early -30s.
 Tourism to the south pole in 2070 was still heavy but constitutes only twenty-five percent of industry there.
 Morale is poor and worker turnover high.
 Population at any one time is estimated at two-hundred, with another three-hundred robots working the mines for precious materials.
 Several other lunar colonies followed, most around the lunar equator and in lunar lava tubes, one located at the volcanic domes in Marius Hills and another at Mons Hadley, a massif in the Moon’s northern hemisphere.